harshankur/officeParser/README.md

 // callback
 officeParser.parseOffice("/path/to/officeFile", function(data, err){
     // "data" string in the callback here is the text parsed from the office file passed in the first argument above if (err) return console.log(err);
     console.log(data)
 })

+// promise
+officeParser.parseOfficeAsync("/path/to/officeFile");
+// "data" string in the promise here is the text parsed from the office file passed in the argument above .then((data) => {
+    console.log(data)
+})
+.catch(err) => {
+    console.log(err)
+}

 // async/await
 try {
-        // "data" string returned from promise here is the text parsed from the office file passed in the first argument const data = await officeParser.parseOfficeAsync("/path/to/officeFile");
+    // "data" string returned from promise here is the text parsed from the office file passed in the argument const data = await officeParser.parseOfficeAsync("/path/to/officeFile");
     console.log(data);
 } catch (err) {
     // resolve error
     console.log(err);
 }
 ```